 - work experience

 These main sections should showcase your transferable skills.
-However, do not be afraid to add in extra sections such as volunteer work and non-professional experience.
+However, do not be afraid to add extra sections such as volunteer work and non-professional experience.

 The key is to ensure everything you have on your resume is relevant and not just filler.
 Remember that the real estate on your resume is precious.
 Only include things that are important and related to the position you are pursuing.

-If you are looking to start a new career as a teacher, then your volunteer work organizing bake sales for the Parent-Teacher Association or being the President of the Condo Board could be experiences supporting leadership, organizational, and teamwork qualities.
+If you are looking to start a new career as a teacher, your volunteer work organizing bake sales for the Parent-Teacher Association or being the President of the Condo Board could be experiences supporting leadership, organizational, and teamwork qualities.

-Any courses or seminars you have taken in preparation for a career change or that are relevant to the new position should be included in a modern career changer resume.
+Any courses or seminars you have taken in preparation for a career change or that are relevant to the new position should be included in a modern career-changer resume.
 Show future employers you are serious about this switch and have taken steps to gain prudent expertise in the new job industry.
 Include college courses or presentations you have attended under this heading.

 A resume objective is no longer the norm; it’s considered old school.
 Applicants now lean toward a professional summary or profile summary at the beginning of the resume.
 Connect the dots for future employers to let them know what hard and soft skills you have gained through your experiences and how you will further develop these skills in the new position.
 Make it clear to the reader that your attributes and abilities have prepared you to make a transition into the new field.